 d.)
-Suspensions and Exclusion
+Exclusion

-The Executive Headteacher/Deputy Headteacher has the responsibility for issuing suspensions for serious acts of misbehaviour.
-For repeated or very serious acts of misbehaviour, the Executive Headteacher may permanently exclude a child.
-The Headteacher/Deputy Headteacher will be guided by DFE and LA advice on exclusions.
+The Headteacher has the responsibility for giving fixed term exclusions for serious acts of misbehaviour.
+For repeated or very serious acts of misbehaviour, the Headteacher may permanently exclude a child.
+The Headteacher will be guided by DFE and LA advice on exclusions.
 The Chair of Governors will be informed if either of these sanctions are used.